 Step 4: Firewalld Runtime and Permanent:

 By default, firewalld supports two separate modes, permanent and runtime (immediate).
 When we start the firewall, it loads all the permanent configuration files into the runtime.
-If any chances you make either add or update will be applied to the runtime configuration and will not enable automatically to the permanent configuration.
+Any chance you make either an add or update will be applied to the runtime configuration and will not be enabled automatically to the permanent configuration.

-To make as a permanent rule, we need to use the ‘–permanent’ parameter.
+To make it a permanent rule, we need to use the '--permanent' parameter.
 In order to enable those changes in the firewalld, we need to reload or restart the firewall service.

 12. How to add a service permanently?